Here at CheapInsurance.com, we bring you everything you need to know about SR-22 car insurance in Utah State.

 What is an SR-22 in Utah?

-SR-22 insurance is required for Utah drivers who have committed a serious driving offense like a DUI.
+SR-22 insurance is required for Utah drivers who have committed a serious driving offense like a DUI, and have had their driving privileges revoked.

 Who needs SR-22 in Utah?

-In Utah, if a driver has their license suspended or revoked for any of the following reasons, they will need their insurance carrier to file an SR-22 form for them in order legally get back on the road:
+In Utah, if a driver had their license suspended or revoked for any of the following reasons, they will need their insurance carrier to file an SR-22 form for them in order to legally get back on the road:

 How long you need SR-22 insurance in Utah depends on your conviction, but the usual duration is three years.
 However, any lapse in coverage can result in longer periods.